 - Controls will be established in the check station area and parking lots to increase physical distancing among hunters and staff.
 Controls may include parking markers, directional signage, requiring hunters to remain in vehicles, plexiglass barriers, extended counter tops, ground markers, etc.

 - To allow for slower processing times, check-in for hunters holding reservations and for lottery or FCFS opportunities may begin earlier than usual.
-These times will be posted on the informational web page.

 - To minimize the number of hunters congregating around the check stations, lottery and FCFS check-in will begin at a set time as opposed to immediately after reservation-holders are checked in (e.g. 1.5 hours before shoot time).